sjohnatas7/scheduling-system/README.md

-# Scheduling System - NX FullStack Case Study
+# Scheduling System - Nexforce FullStack Case Study
 A scheduling system built with Frappe Framework for appointment management and calendar integration.

 ## Overview